Sources include –The Big Book of Kiwi Trivia

 - In 1941 the first six policewomen were sworn in, however they were ununiformed and primarily performed office duties.
 It wasn't until 1949 that the first uniformed policewoman began performing the same duties as male officers.

-- Gladys Goodall is NZ's first woman commercial photographer.
-She produced around 1800 postcards under contract for Whitcoulls (formerly Whitcombe and Tombs).
+- Gladys Goodall was a commercial photographer who produced around 1800 postcards under contract for Whitcoulls (formerly Whitcombe and Tombs).
 She began her working life as a nurse but took up photography at age 44.
-The National Library has some of her postcards online, one of my favourites - the largest Pohutukawa tree in the world at Te Araroa.
+One of my favourite shots - the largest Pohutukawa tree in the world at Te Araroa.
 (Source: Good magazine, issue 32)

 - The world's first vertigraph is in Whakatane - 43 tiles were hand painted by local artists and laid horizontically on the steps to the left of Rockpit gymnasium on Canning Street.
 The tiles at the bottom of the steps show the bottom of the sea, as the stairs rise the scene changes to beach, then bush, sky and stars.
 See a photo via waymarking.com.
 (Source: Whakatane Summer Holiday Guide 2015)